top of page

 ALK-positive lung cancer is a rare type of non-small cell lung cancer (NSCLC) in which there is an abnormal fusion of the anaplastic lymphoma kinase (ALK) gene and another gene, often (about 90%) echinoderm microtubule-associated protein-like 4 (EML4).

 This fusion causes cell enzymes (specialized proteins) to send signals to cells instructing them to divide and multiply more quickly than usual.
-The result: the spread of lung cancer.
+The result: the spread of cancer.

 ALK-positive lung cancer is an acquired condition but it is not known exactly what triggers this.
 It is believed that the condition is not inherited and cannot be handed down to children.